PaulKinlan/paul.kinlan.me/_posts/2015-03-05-detecting-injected-content.markdown

 It's incredibly hard to detect if an ISP is manipulating your site, however it is relatively easy to aggregate all of the content injections occurring across your site.

 As a publisher of content you should be concerned with what people are doing with your output, the only way that you can understand the impact is to first measure it.
+You should be moving to HTTPS as quickly as possible.

 If you can enable CSP reporting for your site, enable it.
 If you can't use CSP reporting then consider a script like the one in this article to enable you to track what goes on in your site more effectively.